olehmelnyk/acme/docs/architecture/diagrams/data-flow/state-architecture.md

 # State Management Architecture

+## Overview

-This diagram illustrates our state management approach using Zustand and React Query, showing how different types of state are handled across the application.
+This document outlines our state management approach using Zustand and React Query, showing how different types of state are handled across the application.
+The architecture is designed to efficiently manage both client-side and server-side state while maintaining clear separation of concerns and optimal performance.

 ## Related Documentation